Free guided tours

 Free Guided Tour “PARISIen D’UN JOUR, PARISIEN TOUJOURS“

-Babylangues offers you the chance to visit a part of Paris in the company of a welcoming, enthusiastic guide who is in love with the city!
+Babylangues is offering its instructors the chance to visit a part of Paris in the company of a welcoming, enthusiastic guide who is in love with the city!

 Just like a friend taking you on a walk, your guide will share with you their experiences, some useful addresses and a few anecdotes along the way.
 As well as learning about the area’s history, architecture and culture, you will be encouraged to soak up the atmosphere and explore Paris for yourself.
 The hope is that you will not only make the most of the city but also make it your own.

-Your guide for the afternoon will be Chiara.
+Your guide for the afternoon will be Robert.

 Sign up below